-Photography is about developing your own unique style, and having a signature portraiture is an invaluable asset for the professional photographer.
+Photography is about developing your own unique style, and having a signature portraiture style is an invaluable asset for the professional photographer.

 When photographing your subject, you want them to relax and be themselves.
 That is why it is so vital that you establish a bond built around trust with your subject.
-It’s especially important if you’re trying to ask a stranger if you can photograph them.
+It’s especially crucial if you’re trying to ask a stranger if you can photograph them.

 I personally use my sense of humor to break social barriers and build trust.
 That method doesn’t work for everyone, though.